On Children – Kahlil Gibran

 so He loves also the bow that is stable.

-I was scared about how to teach.
-That’s when this quote from Einstein made is so clear.
 Create the environment and get out of the way.
 Un-Teach !!

 The basic flaw with most learning is so easily exposed by what Richard Feynman said below.
 Like everything Feynman says it’s funny, incisive and brilliant.